-The precautions below appear throughout this manual and must be observed when operating or servicing your boat.
-Learn to recognize the degree of precaution and understand the explanations of safety prior to reading this manual.
-These precautions are not all-inclusive.
-Always use common sense in the operation of your boat.
+The examples below are of precautions which appear throughout this manual and must be observed when operating or servicing your boat.
+Learn to recognize the degree of hazard and understand the explanations of safety prior to reading this manual.

+Always use common sense in the operation and servicing of your boat.